-This course provides students with practical information to aid in the diagnosis of oral injury and disease.
+This course provides students with the knowledge of general and oral pathology to provide practical information to aid in the diagnosis of oral injury and disease.
 The focus is on etiology, clinical features, treatment, and prognosis.

 Prerequisites: DH110, DH203

 DH300: Dental Office Management